codyaverett/memento/learning/reading/notes/Staff Engineer.md

 Reread your documents after you are finished implementing them and see where the implementation deviated from the plan.
 This will help you improve your future design docs.

-### Synthesize those five design docs into a strategy
+### Synthesize Those Five Design Docs into a Strategy
 - Good strategies guide tradeoffs and explain the rationale behind them
 - Bad strategies state a policy without explaining
 	- decoupled from context